disco07/disco07/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.
+🔭 I use PHP (Symfony), Golang, Python and JavaScript/TypeScript (React) 🛠 I'm working with PostgreSQL, RabbitMQ
+⌨ I do OPS with Docker, kubernetes, Terraform
 <!-- 🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\